renehiemstra/terra/docs/raii.md

 * Destructors are called in reverse order of object definition, a 'var x : A' or 'var x = ...' statement.
 * Currently, `__init` is used to fully initialize an object, in a copy- and move-construction.
 This is convenient but not optimal, since some fields will be assigned to twice.
 * Destructors are sometimes called even if the object has been initialized to nil.
 This is not optimal.
+* The address of an object may change between `__init` and `__dtor`, as passing arguments by-value still follows C-semantics.
+Assume that an object may change address without `__move` or another metamethod being called.
+This mainly affects classes depending on the address of an object, a common example being `boost::offset_ptr` or objects that use the address as identity
 * Tuple (copy) assignment (regular or using `__copy`) are prohibited by the compiler in case of managed variables.
 This is done to prevent memory leaks or unwanted deletions in assignments such as
 ```
 a, b = b, a